Papo Lucca

 Enrique Arsenio Lucca Quiñones (born April 10, 1946) better known as Papo Lucca, is a Puerto Rican multi-instrumentalist best known for his pianist skills.
 His main musical genres are Salsa and Latin Jazz.
-He ranks with the late Charlie Palmieri, as one of the best piano instrumentalists in Latin Jazz and Salsa.
 He is the co-founder with his father Don Enrique "Quique" Lucca Caraballo of the Puerto Rican band La Sonora Ponceña.
 He has also played and recorded with the Fania All-Stars, Hector Lavoe, Willie Colón, Celia Cruz, Johnny Pacheco, Bobby Valentín, Ismael Quintana, Gloria Estefan, Adalberto Santiago, Andy Montañez, Pablo Milanés, and Rubén Blades.
 He is also a well-known music arranger.

 Biography

 Lucca Quiñones was born in Ponce, Puerto Rico on 10 April 1946.
 His father was Enrique Quique Lucca.

 Papo Lucca is married to Mirriam and they have children.
 In June 2020, their eldest son died of complications due to diabetes.